 In early 2024, R3D Airlines introduced a new cabin option for both its Airbus A220 and ATR 72 aircraft, known as Flex Seating.

-In time the carrier intends to implement Flex Seating throughout all of its ATR 72 aircraft and on the 2-seat side of all A220 planes, while leaving the 3-seat side of those aircraft essentially unchanged although all seating was given updated upholstery.
-Flex Seating has been added to a handful of newer A220s and ATR 72s starting in the spring of 2024, and the concept is currently undergoing in-field testing.
-Early results have proven to be positive, and R3D hopes to phase in the new seating to other aircraft as they come in for maintenance.
+Flex Seating has been implemented on a handful of newer A220s and ATR 72s since the spring of 2024, and the concept is currently undergoing in-field testing.
+Early results have proven to be very positive, and R3D intends to phase in the new seating arrangement on other aircraft as they come in for maintenance.

 What’s Next